Yield-hungry investors lock up their cash for longer

 Despite the rush by some investors into less-liquid funds, however, some warn about the dangers of chasing yields at the expense of liquidity at the wrong time.

-“You should be giving up liquidity when the dislocations occurred...We were one of the few managers that allocated to U.S. mortgage backed (securities) in 2009 and then 2010,” Andrew McCaffery, Global Head of Hedge Funds at Aberdeen Asset Management, said.
+“You should be giving up liquidity when the dislocations occurred...We were one of the few managers that allocated to U.S. mortgage backed (securities) in 2009 and then 2010,” Andrew McCaffery, Global Head of Hedge Funds at Aberdeen Asset Management ADN.L, said.